AMauro130/BacktestingEV.jl/README.md

 </div>

 <div align="center">
-	These are percentage absolute relative error between (visual intuition and real return of the algorithms)
+	These are percentage absolute relative error between our visual intuition and the real return of the algorithms
 </div>